kristus123/bloggy/content/cv/about-me/140_my_good_traits.md

 workPlace: freelance
 ---

-Very accurate and high precision.
+- Very accurate and high precision in my work

-I am good at seeing the bigger picture when working in a project
+- Good at seeing the bigger picture

-Good at planning all the steps that are needed to achieve something.
+- Good at planning all the steps that are needed to achieve something